 Types and Symptoms of Hearing Problems

-According to the VA, there are two broad categories of hearing loss: conductive hearing loss and sensorineural hearing loss.
+According to the Veterans Administration, there are two broad categories of hearing loss: conductive hearing loss and sensorineural hearing loss.
 Some people have a combination of both types.

 Veterans may also suffer from tinnitus, a buzzing or ringing in the ears that happens when no external noise is present.
-Though about 80 percent of tinnitus sufferers can function normally, others suffer lost sleep and difficulty concentrating, according to the VA.
+Though about 80% of tinnitus sufferers can function normally, others suffer lost sleep and difficulty concentrating, according to the VA.

 In addition to the traditional types of hearing loss, veterans also suffer from auditory processing disorder, a condition associated with blast exposure.
 This disorder makes it difficult for some veterans to understand speech even if they score normally on hearing tests.